working-group-two/docs.wgtwo.com/docs/oauth2-create-client-how-to.md

 The returned credentials will be displayed only once, so make sure to save them.

 ## Set scopes
-1. Go to the `SCOPES` tab
+1. Go to the `Technical integration` tab and click in navigation bar `Enable API scopes`.
-2. Enable the three standard OAuth 2.0 scopes
+2. Enable the three standard OAuth 2.0 scopes.

 <g-image src="@/assets/images/auth-set-scopes.png" alt="Set scopes" />

 ## Enable product for operator
-1. Go to the `LISTING` tab
+1. Go to the `Product information` tab and click in navigation bar `Distribution and availability`.
 2. Select the operators you want to make your product available for.
 Operators will then be able to enable this product for their subscribers.

 ## That's it
 You can now start playing with our APIs!